 Barbara Dobkin, the Founding Chair of the Jewish Women's Archive, receives an honorary degree from Hebrew Union College-Jewish Institute of Religion in recognition of her visionary advocacy of women's causes.

-Publication of "The Fountainhead," the most famous novel by Ayn Rand, the controversial founder of Objectivism.
+Rand's most famous novel launched the popular and controversial philosophy of Objectivism.

-Writer Maxine Kumin won the Pulitzer Prize for poetry for her collection "Up Country: Poems of New England."
+Writer Maxine Kumin won the esteemed award for poetry for her collection "Up Country: Poems of New England."

-Poet Muriel Rukeyser received a $1000 award from the National Institute of Arts and Letters and the American Academy of Arts and Letters, the young poet was recognized as an important presence on the American literary scene.
+In winning an award from the National Institute of Arts and Letters and the American Academy of Arts and Letters, the young poet was recognized as an important presence on the American literary scene.

-Jazz singer Sylvia Blagman Syms died of a heart attack at age 74 while receiving a standing ovation after a performance.
+Jazz singer Sylvia Blagman Syms dies of a heart attack at age 74 while receiving a standing ovation after a performance.

 Amy Eilberg became the first woman ordained as a Conservative Rabbi at the Jewish Theological Seminary's commencement exercises in New York City.

-Tennis player, promoter, and women's advocate Gladys Heldman released the first issue of "World Tennis Magazine." a forum calling for equal status and opportunity for women athletes.
+Tennis player, promoter, and women's advocate Gladys Heldman published the inaugural issue of "World Tennis Magazine." a forum calling for equal status and opportunity for women athletes.

-Mayyim Hayyim, a progressive community mikveh and education center in Newton, Massachusetts, opened its doors.
+Innovative community mikveh and education center in Newton, Massachusetts, gives new meaning to ancient ritual

 Sandy Sasso became ordained as the first female Reconstructionist rabbi by the Reconstructionist Rabbinical College in Philadelphia.